AGS1130/AWS-Certification/README.md

   * Versioning is a good backup tool.

   * For versioning.
 MFA can be setup for Delete capability for object / bucket – Complicated setup.

+### S3 Versioning Exam Tips:

+  * Stores all versions of the object(all writes and deletes)

+  * Great backup tool

+  * Once enabled, versioning cannot be disabled, only suspended

+  * Integrates with lifecycle rules

+  * Versioning's MFA delete capability, which uses multi-factor authentication, can be used to provide additional security cross region replication requires versioning enabled on the source bucket

+### S3 Lifecycle management:

+  * Can be used in conjunction with versioning

+  * Can be applied to current versions and previous versions.

+  * Following actions are allowed in conjunction with or without versioning:

+    * archive to Glacier storage class(30 days after IA, if relevant)

+    * permanent delete

+    * archive and permanent delete

+    * transition to the Standard: Infrequent Access Storage class(128kb and 30 days after the creation date)

+### S3 Lifecycle management Exam tips:

+  * Can be used with versioning
+  * Can be applied to current and previous versions
+  * Following actions can now be done
+      * Transition to Standard-IA(128kb and 30 days after creation date)
+      * Archive to glacier storage class(30 days after IA)
+      * permanently delete

+### S3 Security:

+   * All buckets are PRIVATE by default.
+That means, if you were to type in the buckets publicly accessible URL address, and it’s not a publicly available bucket, you wouldn’t be able to access object within that bucket.
+You would have actually go in and make that bucket public
+   * Allows Access Control Lists (an individual user can only have access to 1 bucket and have read only access)
+   * Integrates with IAM using roles,for example allows EC2 users to have access to S3 buckets by roles
+   * All endpoints are encrypted by SSL
+   * S3 buckets can be configured to create access logs which log all the requests made to the S3 bucket.
+This can be done to another bucket

+### S3 Functionality:

+  * Static websites can be hosted on S3.
+No need for webservers, you can just upload a static .html file to an S3 bucket and take advantage of AWS S3’s durability and High Availability

+  * Integrates with Cloud Front CDN,which is Amazon’s own Content Delivery Network

+  * Multipart uploads, allows you to upload parts of a file concurrently

+  * Suggested for files over 100MB.It is required for any files over 5GB

+  * Allows us to resume a stopped file upload

+  * S3 is spread across multiple availability zones, and they guarantee Eventual consistency.
+All AZ’s will eventually be consistent.
+Put/Write/Delete requests will eventually be consistent across AZ’s

+### S3 use Cases:

+  * File shares for networks

+  * Backup/archiving

+  * Used as an origin for CloudFront’s Content Distribution Network

+  * Hosting static files

+  * Hosting static websites